openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

 `/usr/share/phosphor-regulators`

-The standard version of the config file should be installed in this read-only directory as part of the firmware image install.
+The standard version of the config file is installed in this read-only directory as part of the firmware image install.
 This is the config file that will normally be used.